 Or: A Skeptic’s Journey

-We all have our favorite topics, and the half-dozen or so of you who regularly read this blog undoubtedly know that one of mine is Climate Change, AKA Global Warming, AKA Catastrophic Anthropogenic Global Warming, AKA Climate Alarmism.
+We all have our favorite topics, and those of you who have read much of this blog undoubtedly know that one of mine is Climate Change, AKA Global Warming, AKA Global Weirding, AKA Catastrophic Anthropogenic Global Warming, AKA Climate Alarm.
 In this subject I have a minority viewpoint, but one that is, I think it fair to say, well-reasoned and strongly supported by data.

 I have followed this topic for about as long as anyone, ever since it first emerged as an item of academic interest in the mid-1980s.
-For years I was very much on board with the narrative of “More CO2 = warmer climate.”
-It seemed to make sense and, well, we probably ought to be weaning ourselves off of fossil fuels anyway.
+For years I was very much on board with the narrative of “More CO2 = warmer climate” because it seemed to make sense and, well, we probably ought to be weaning ourselves off of fossil fuels anyway.
 But my faith in this simple equivalence began to waver as the small but growing, rather vocal anti-carbon movement took on an increasingly strident tone, signaling the ascendance of passion over reason.
-The heated, borderline apocalyptic rhetoric seemed overblown, far out of sync with reality.
+The heated rhetoric, waxing apocalyptic, seemed overblown and far out of sync with reality.
 It didn’t add up, and so I began to have doubts.

 But it’s not enough just to say “I’m not so sure about that,” and let it go.
 You have to be able to back it up.
 So I immersed myself in the subject, became familiar with the physics, brushed up on the history and geology, read and researched until it felt like I had a pretty good handle on the thing.
-Ultimately, in the face of hard data the case that we humans were dangerously overheating the planet simply evaporated.
+Ultimately, the assertion that humans were dangerously overheating the planet simply fell apart under close examination.
 There was no there, there; it was all smoke and mirrors and hype.
 I assumed that this would soon become common knowledge, and that as a consequence interest in Global Warming would fade away.

-So it was with a mixture of irritation, disbelief, and something akin to horror that I watched the exact opposite happen.
+So it was with a mixture of irritation, disbelief, and something akin to shock that I watched the exact opposite happen.
 In the span of only a couple of years Global Warming graduated from footnote, of interest only to nerds and weather enthusiasts, to MOST IMPORTANT ISSUE EVER!
 Eventually, absolutely everybody got in on the act.
 The Drumbeat of Doom, coming from every quarter, was endless and deafening.
 And as the planet-in-peril narrative hardened so did my opposition to it.
-Ambivalence gave way to uncompromising, hard-edged skepticism, supported by reasoning and evidence of course, but seasoned, admittedly, with more than a little attitude.
+Any lingering ambivalence I may have had gave way to uncompromising, flinty resistance, supported by reasoning and evidence of course, but seasoned, admittedly, with a bit of attitude.

 In retrospect, it could hardly have been otherwise because the issue had something for everyone.
 If you had an axe to grind, Global Warming was your baby.
 It seemed the perfect symbol of fatal human folly.
 It made a most excellent vehicle for moralistic bloviation.
-All things bright and beautiful and innocent were threatened by it.
-Oh those poor polar bears!
-It was made-to-order melodrama; Snidely Whiplash versus Polly Pureheart.
+All things bright and beautiful were threatened by it.
+Innocent, highly photogenic victims seemingly abounded.
+Oh those poor baby polar bears!
+It was made-to-order melodrama; Snidely Whiplash versus Polly Pureheart on a grand scale.
 The headlines practically wrote themselves: Big Oil Destroys Planet; Wealthy, Selfish First World to Blame.
+Happy Now?
 It was terrific political theater, and everyone got a chance to score easy virtue points.

-Somewhere along the line, though, a really nasty totalitarian faction took charge, and the movement became a crusade, with all the charm and subtlety of the Spanish Inquisition.
+In the early years there was a sincere, feel-good quality to the movement, a loose coalition of inveterate do-gooders and granola Greens, with a handful of celebrity scientists lending respectability.
+But somewhere along the line, a really nasty totalitarian faction took charge, and the movement became a crusade, with all the charm and subtlety of the Spanish Inquisition.
 The new regime neither minced words nor took prisoners.
 Carbon dioxide was “poison.”
 The opposition was “evil incarnate.”
 These are actual quotes.
 Dissent within the ranks was ruthlessly suppressed, and those not sufficiently militant were denounced.
+Climate skeptics were publicly equated with Holocaust Deniers.
+It was seriously suggested that they be jailed and tried as war criminals.
 It was very Stalinesque.
 Global Warming became the poster child for groupthink, a secular religion, and a political cudgel, with which the Enlightened very avidly bashed their inferiors at every opportunity.
 It wasn’t enough simply to have the upper hand; no other opinions were to be permitted.
-Climate skeptics were publicly equated with Holocaust Deniers.
-It was seriously suggested that they be jailed and tried as war criminals.

 All of which deterred me only a little because I knew what I knew.
 Although I never went out of my way to engage others on this issue, to be a skeptical sort is to be cursed with a certain amount of compulsive contrariness.
 So if you were so kind as to start a debate, I would gladly finish it.